25 years ago, 2 Bend dogs on doggie death row drew worldwide attention - and were spared - KTVZ

 The two dogs were spared after the family went to court to challenge the county dog board's death sentence, and the pair went to live with another family in Deschutes County.

+But in a prelude to today's intense social media attention, the dogs and their owners were happily reunited before the TV cameras -- because the sheep's owner, fearful due to death threats, dropped the charges.

-As a result of this and some other high-profile cases, state law later was amended to allow just such a relocation option.
+Still, as a result of this and some other high-profile cases, state law later was amended to allow such a relocation option among others that can be read here at in law 609.162.

-NewsChannel 21's Jordan Williams will have more tonight on NewsChannel 21 First at Ten on Fox.
+Eck who no longer practices law, said the story of the two dogs comes up every now and again in his personal life. due to all the attention it sparked.

 Comments